The best vegan aioli is creamy and garlicky, made with simple ingredients and ready in minutes. Perfect as a dip, dressing, spread or topping.

 - Vegan Sour Cream

-- Add all the ingredients to a measuring jug or mixing bowl and then use an immersion blender (handheld blender) to blend it up into aioli.
+- Use an immersion blender (handheld blender) to blend it into aioli.

-*This usually translates to about quarter of what you would usually get if you drain a regular 15oz (425g) can of Chickpeas.
+- Aquafaba.
+This usually translates to about quarter of what you would get from a regular 15 ounce (425g) can of Chickpeas.
 You can throw the rest away or keep it for other uses.

 - Avocado oil.
 I really like the neutral flavor of avocado oil as the base for this aioli, but if you want to experiment with different oils you can do so with differing taste results.
 I would recommend not to use more olive oil than directed as the process of blending olive oil can make it turn bitter.